semaver/core-stack/docs/media/README-1.md

 }
 ```
 > :warning: **Constructor Parameters**: If you define the constructor in the child class (override parent constructor), then you have to apply decorators for constructor parameters again.
-Overriding of the parent constructor is handled similarly to a definition of a new method, so no policies, that are defined in the parent constructor, can be applied.
+Overriding of the parent constructor is handled similarly to a definition of a new method, so no policies that are defined in the parent constructor can be applied.
 Detailed explanation of this case can be found here: [Annotation Decorators Usage for Constructor Parameters](#annotation-decorators-usage-for-constructor-parameters);

 [back](#reflector-documentation)

 ### Decoration Policies
 Decoration policies are required to define the rules for decorators' behavior in specific cases.
-Currently, there are 2 general policies and 3 class ihneritance policies:
+Currently, there are 2 general policies and 3 class inheritance policies:

 **General Policies:**
 - [Access Policy](#access-policy)